siriwarwick/ThaiPASS2021/README.md

 ##########################################

 All student participants must complete and submit the pre-ThaiPASS exercise before arriving at ThaiPASS.
+This is located in the 'Pre-Tasks' folder.
+Instructions on using Git Hub are provided below.

 For students with little or no Python experience, we recommend that you register and work on the basic Python ThaiMOOC by Dr Teeraparb Chantavat.